-Container gardening which is gardening in pots adds versatility to small and large gardens, yards, and homes.
-It is a way to add instant color and provide a focal point by placing them outside on the ground or on a pedestal and anywhere inside the home.
+Container pot gardening adds versatility to small and large gardens, yards, and homes.
+It is a way to add instant color and provide a focal point by placing them outside on the ground, on a pedestal, and anywhere inside the home.

 The ceramic pots can be used for flowers, vegetables, and herbs.
 Choosing ceramic plant pots and containers is part of the fun.

-I am a firm believer that you should have drainage holes for all your plants - houseplants and outdoor plants.
-A drainage hole is essential to keep the plant from getting waterlogged, causing it to drown and the roots of the plant to rot especially if the flowerpot is outside.
+I firmly believe you should have drainage holes for all your plants, both indoors and outdoors.
+A drainage hole is essential to keep the plant from getting waterlogged, which can cause it to drown and develop root rot.
+This happens especially if the flowerpot is outside.

-Say, you find the perfect ceramic container or flower pot in a store or thrift shop only to discover it doesn't have a water drainage hole in the bottom.
+Say you find the perfect pot or ceramic container in a store or thrift store only to discover it has no drain holes in the bottom.
 How disappointing.
 You can still use it for plants.
-If you can drill with a power drill, you can create holes in the bottom of the pot.![How to Drill a Drainage Hole in a Ceramic Pot - FB]()
+If you can drill with a power drill, you can create holes in the bottom of the pot.

-Learn how to drill a drainage hole in the flowerpot base by watching our video or keep reading this post for a photo tutorial with step-by-step instructions.
+Learn how to drill a drainage hole in ceramic planters by watching our video, or keep reading this article for a photo tutorial with step-by-step instructions.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate